minetest/contentdb/README.md

 		POSTGRES_DB=contentdb
 		FLASK_DEBUG=1

-5. Start docker images:
+6. Start docker images:

 		docker-compose up --build

-6. Setup database:
+7. Setup database:

 		./utils/run_migrations.sh

-8. (Recommended, optional) create initial data
+8. Create initial data
 	1. `./utils/bash.sh`
-	2. Either `python setup.py -o` or `python setup.py -t`
+	2. Either `python setup.py -t` or `python setup.py -o`:
 	  	1. `-o` creates just the admin, and static data like tags, and licenses.
-	  	2. `-t` will do `-o` and also create test pacakges.
+	  	2. `-t` will do `-o` and also create test packages.
 (Recommended)

 9. View at <http://localhost:5123>.
    The admin username is `rubenwardy` and the password is `tuckfrump`.